klaseskilson/Vocol-harum/README.md

 # [Vocol Harum](http://youtu.be/Mb3iPP-tHdA)

-Realtime vocal harmonizer in Python!
+The idea was to create a realtime vocal harmonizer in Python!
+Now it's just a semi-stupid vocal harmonizer in Matlab.